TosbackCgusBridge-Bot/CGUs-versions/Grooveshark/Privacy Policy.md

 Grooveshark is a service provided by Escape Media Group, Inc. and its subsidiaries ("EMG", "we", "us" or "our").
 EMG has established a comprehensive Privacy Policy (the "Policy") which is designed to help protect your privacy rights.
 By using grooveshark.com, and its associated subdomains, including but not limited to, widgets.grooveshark.com, beluga.grooveshark.com and listen.grooveshark.com (collectively, the "Site"), you, the User, agree to the terms of the Policy.
 The Policy in its entirety can be found below.
 To make it easier to digest our Policy, the following bullet points provide an overview of our Policy and the significant control you have over how your data is shared:

-*   You may control the collection of information associated with you by going to http://www.networkadvertising.org/managing/opt\_out.asp or emailing support@grooveshark.com
+*   You may control the collection of information associated with you by going to http://www.networkadvertising.org/managing/opt\_out.asp or emailing \[email protected\]
 *   We do not sell your Personally Identifiable Information and Protected Private Information to third parties.
 *   We have secure systems in place to protect your sensitive Private Information, however no data transmission over the Internet can be guaranteed to be 100% secure, thus we cannot and do not warrant that any information is safe or secure from exposure to third parties.
 *   If you have any inquiries, complaints, or concerns about the collection, protection and dissemination of your data, please consult section XIV (Contact) to find our contact information.